Alto-27/target-wswan-guide/docs/tutorial/hardware-overview.md

 ## More information

-More detailed hardware documentation is listed as part of [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev).
+If you'd like to learn more about the WonderSwan's inner workings, I highly recommend [the WSdev Wiki](https://ws.nesdev.org/wiki/WSdev_Wiki) as a hardware reference guide.
+Additional resources are also listed as part of [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev).